TVLuke/DynamixContextInterfaceLibrary/readme.md

 This is a collection of interfaces that is supposed to be used to create a consesus on how to model context data types.

+The idea is that anything that implements the _IContextInfo_ interface from _Ambeitn Dynamix_ also implements one of the interfaces from this library, making sure that it has the same methods as other data types that represent the same information.

+In addition the data type can implement interfaces from the _org.ambientdynamix.contextplugins.info.meta_ package to show that it provides further information.

 This is in its VERY early stages and has absolutely no claim to being complete yet.

 Several of my DynamixPlugins are using the library: